 The system is intuitive for most drivers so that while the noise and pulsation may startle the driver, it usually won’t distract the driver from influencing proper vehicle control.

 - Maintain foot pressure on the brake pedal, even when the system causes the pedal to pulsate.

 - Don’t pump the brakes.
 The system is doing that for you.

 - Steer normally to avoid obstacles, other vehicles, or to follow the road.

 - Adjust vehicle speed to better match driving conditions.

 ABS and Braking Distance

 It’s important to note that while ABS may improve stopping distance in slippery conditions, the system is primarily designed to improve control of your vehicle.
 Stopping distance is usually improved, however on some road surfaces, such as unpacked snow or loose gravel, the system may actually increase this distance.
-However, steering control is improved, so you will have better ability to avoid collisions or move to a clear section of road.
+However, steering control is improved, so you will have a better ability to avoid collisions or move to a clear section of the road.